jessecambon/Data-Science-Sandbox/R/Sentiment_Analysis.md

 <https://github.com/trinker/sentimentr>

-Use alternative package for sentiment analysis.
-Thi approach does handle negation
+An example of using the `sentimentr` package for sentiment analysis.
+This approach does handle negation.

 ``` r
 library(sentimentr)